-After investigating student and question level heterogeneity, we next examine whether the impact of online exposure differs across the four courses in our data.
-Figure 4 plots the estimated impact of online exposure in Mathematics, Microeconomics, Financial Accounting, and Business Administration, on the obtained exam score (Panel a) and final grade (Panel b).
-Figure 4 highlights that the overall negative effect for women is almost completely driven by the Mathematics and Microeconomics courses and not statistically significant in Financial Accounting and Business Administration.
-A 10 percentage points' increase in the proportion of online lectures in Microeconomics reduces women's exam score for the course by 0.1 SD and their final grade by 0.08 SD.
-Similarly, a 10 percentage points' increase in online Mathematics lectures reduces women's exam score by 0.03 SD and final grade by 0.08 SD.
+Figure 4 plots the estimated effects of online exposure in Mathematics, Microeconomics, Financial Accounting, and Business Administration, on the obtained exam score (Panel a) and final grade (Panel b).
+Our results show that the while online instruction directionally decreases women's performance for all four courses, the negative effect is especially pronounced in the Mathematics and Microeconomics courses.
+A 10 percentage point increase in the proportion of online lectures in Microeconomics reduces women's exam score for the course by 0.099 SD and their final grade by 0.075 SD.
+Similarly, a 10 percentage point increase in online Mathematics lectures reduces women's exam score by 0.033 SD and final grade by 0.083 SD.